citren0/Java-Authenticator/README.md

 The program can be used as follows:

-java Authenticator.java --help
+java Authenticate.java --help
+or
-java Authenticator.java -m user password java Authenticator.java
+java Authenticate.java -m user password or java Authenticate.java